galliot-us/smart-social-distancing/README.md

 The complete list of endpoints, with a short description and the signature specification is documented (with swagger) in the url `PROCESSOR_IP:PROCESSOR_PORT/docs`.

  ***NOTE*** Most of the endpoints update the config file given in the Dockerfile.
-If you don't have this file mounted (see section [Persisting changes files](#persisting-changes-files)), these changes will be inside your container and will be lost after stopping it.
+If you don't have this file mounted (see section [Persisting changes](#persisting-changes)), these changes will be inside your container and will be lost after stopping it.

 ### Interacting with the processors' generated information